Virtually Transformed: A Digital Rendering Before You Paint

 Here in the Bay Area, this home is a great example of Neo-Eclectic architecture.
 You’ll see this style all throughout suburban developments.
 It doesn’t stick to just one historical look — instead, it borrows from several.
 Think Mediterranean roof-lines, Colonial symmetry, maybe even a touch of Tudor detailing — all blended together into one cohesive design.

-But now it’ 2026 and it needs a COLOR REFRESH badly.
+Let’s agree, it is now 2026 and it needs a COLOR REFRESH badly.
 Not that tan is a bad color, not at all.
-But watch me change this home with a DIGITAL RENDERING so you can see how good it would look in a different palette.
+But watch as I change this home with a DIGITAL RENDERING just so you can see how good it would look in a couple of different paint color palettes.

-The homeowner’s idea was a dark, and handsome color palette that would standout in the neighborhood.
+The homeowner suggested a dark and handsome color palette that would standout in the neighborhood.
 A bit austere and severe don’t you think?
+But to appease her I created a Digital Rendering in the colors she had in mind: Benjamin Moore Pashmina and Cheating Heart.

 Ohhh I love this combo — it feels elevated but still totally livable.
-Let’s talk about what this palette is really doing in a more relaxed, real-life way.
+Let’s talk about what this palette is really doing for the home in a more relaxed, real-life way.

 Painting the body in Benjamin Moore Wind’s Breath (OC-24) gives the house that soft, creamy warmth without going yellow.
 It’s not stark white and it’s not beige — it’s that perfect in-between that feels current and calm.
 In natural light, it reads clean and airy, but it still has enough depth so the house doesn’t look flat.
 It instantly modernizes the stucco and siding without making the home feel cold.